My Every Day Carry, Part III: Fountain Pens are Awesome!

 Tue 19 November 2024

 In Part II, I went over the items in my backpack.
-In this edition, I will talk about a single item in detail: fountain pens.
+In this installment, I will talk about a single item in detail: fountain pens.

 Growing up, I really disliked writing by hand.
 It was very uncomfortable, and my handwriting was extremely messy, to the point that my classmates would complain about it to the teacher.
 It was bad enough that I literally lugged a small Brother pen plotter typewriter with me to class in seventh grade, and that thing was not quiet.